 Factors Affecting PTSD Settlements

-Mental health issues impact victims in different ways.
+Mental health issues impact victims in many ways.
 The Mayo Clinic lists several symptoms and complications for PTSD, ranging from trouble sleeping to flashbacks to avoidance behaviors.
 How your PTSD manifests plays a role in your settlement amount.

 Some of our main considerations when valuing your case are: